Ivanovo State University: International activity

-Ivanovo State University offers foreign students a wide range of opportunities for developing their creative abilities and for enriching their cultural knowledge.
-At the annual interuniversity scientific and practical conference "A World without Borders", issues related to intercultural dialogue and interethnic tolerance will be discussed.
+Ivanovo State University offers foreign students a wide range of opportunities for developing their creative abilities and enriching their cultural knowledge.
+At the "A World without Borders" annual interuniversity scientific and practical conference, issues related to intercultural dialogue and interethnic tolerance are discussed.
 There is an active participation of foreign students in this conference.
-There is a student organization named the "Welcome Center" within the framework of a federal project called "Your Route is Russia!"
-The residents of the center actively involve foreign students at IvSU in the activities they carry out.
-As part of International Student Day, IvSU takes an active part in a concert and exhibition devoted to the celebration of the day.

-Career centre and Future Skills Preparation
+Career centre and future skills preparation

 A main objective of the center is to help undergraduate and graduate students at IvSU adapt to the present-day labor market and provide them with career guidance.
-There is also a center that helps high school graduates to choose a career path for the future.

-About 95-97% of IvSU graduates are able to find employment within a half year of graduating from the university.
-It is estimated that around 70% of them are employed directly in the fields in which they majored.
-There are more than 30% of graduate students who are able to combine their studies with work successfully.